zq99/titanic-dataset-analysis-sql-server/README.md

 Once all the database objects have been setup, download the import files from this repository into a location.

-The files are the same as the ones from Kaggle, however they have the headers removed to because the 'bulk insert' process in SQL server was having issues with these.
+The files are from Kaggle, however they have the headers removed because the 'bulk insert' process in SQL server was having issues with these.

 Import the data using the following statements:
 ```